mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/formal-review-process.md

 ## Peer feedback

 Managers will select the peer panels in Culture Amp.
-To get started, log in to Culture Amp and navigate to your "task list" where you'll find requests for peer or upward feedback.
+To get started, log in to Culture Amp and navigate to your **task list** where you'll find requests for peer or upward feedback.
 On average, teammates should be completing feedback surveys for 3 - 6 of their peers.

 ## Self reflection